Roadmaps for achieving 3rd party certification.

 Technology/digital e.g. workflow (if applicable)

-Change control - Ongoing management system support/administration.
+Support - Ongoing management system administration.

-Internal auditing - Based on risk and performance.
+First party internal auditing - Based on risk and performance.

 Second party auditing - Supply chain.